Property Crime Defense in Davis County

 Property Crimes Classified as “Violent” Offenses

 Certain property crimes are considered to be “violent” offenses under Utah law.
-This designation has particular significance in the context of planning for expungement eligibility.
+This designation has particular significance in the context of planning for future expungement eligibility.

 Property crimes classified as “violent felonies” include: